 Turning on your AC in this mode will allow you to reach your ideal temperature sooner, which drives your AC to work with maximum effort.
-However, this mode is antithetical to the power saver mode.
-If you keep running your AC this way, your electric bill will more than likely rise.
-The other mode your AC has is the auto mode.
+However, this mode is antithetical to the power-saver mode.
+If you keep running your AC this way, your electric bill will likely rise.
+The other mode your AC has is auto mode.

 This is the most energy-efficient mode for your air conditioner.
-In this mode, your AC will turn on and off as needed to maintain the temperature you have set.
-This means that your AC won’t be working overtime to reach or maintain a specific temperature, saving you money on your energy bill.
+In this mode, your AC will turn on and off as needed to maintain your set temperature.
+This means that your AC won’t work overtime to reach or maintain a specific temperature, saving you money on your energy bill.

 We need less cooling during overnight hours.
 When this mode is on, your AC will increase your thermostat by 0.5 to 1 degree every hour, 2-3 degrees.
 You will not notice the difference as you sleep.
 It is an effective trick to conserve energy without even feeling the comfort difference.

-If you have a programmable thermostat, you can set it to use this mode during the hours you are asleep automatically.
+If you have a programmable thermostat, you can set it to use this mode automatically during the hours you are asleep.
 If not, no worries!
 Just remember to adjust your thermostat before going to bed manually.

 Setting up the AC modes will affect your comfort and your electric bill.
 Therefore, it is best to learn what those modes allow you to do with your AC so you know how to optimize indoor comfort while also saving energy.
 It is such a shame to ignore those beneficial features.